-Glimpse the past through old images of Ross-on-Wye, Herefordshire.
+Glimpse history through old images of Ross-on-Wye, Herefordshire, England.

 Ross-on-Wye Market Hall